joseph4tw/HackerRank/README.md

 # HackerRank

-My Submissions to Hacker Rank
+These are my Submissions to Hacker Rank.